blepping/comfyui_jankhidiffusion/README.md

 * jankhidiffusion: Scaling controlnet conditioning: torch.Size([24, 24]) -> torch.Size([12, 12])
 ```

-If you find the workaround to cause issues, set the environment variable `JANKHIDIFFUSION_DISABLE_CONTROLNET_WORKAROUND`
+If you find the workaround is causing issues, set the environment variable `JANKHIDIFFUSION_DISABLE_CONTROLNET_WORKAROUND`
 to any value.

 Ancestral samplers seem to work a lot better than the non-ancestral ones when using RAUNet and ControlNet simultaneously.
 I